The Kogelberg Walk is in an area famous for its rich floral kingdom. It was South Africa’s first registered biosphere reserve.

 Day 1: Arrival in Kleinmond for overnight.

-Day 2 : Walk from Kleinmond along the coast and the Palmiet beach and river to the Fairy Glen camp.
-Explore the rock formations, vegetation and coastal/river features as well as interesting shops and galleries in the harbour area.
+Day 2 : Walk from Sandown beach along the coast to the harbour.
+Explore the rock formations, vegetation and coastal features as well as interesting shops and galleries in the harbour area.
+Then to Jean’s hill with a guide for a beautiful view.
 It is an easy, relaxing first day.
 Transfer to your guesthouse in Kleinmond

 Distance: 7 km – 4 hours walk